-As the screenshot indicates, the "Versions" window (1) shows the different version numbers, the modified translation for each version, the name of the creators, the date/time when the versions were initially created and last modified.
-Note that the version numbers and the modified translations are represented as links.
-These links will instruct the system to display the different versions/translations using the preview interface (page 36).
+The purpose of this interface is to provide an overview of the versions that belong to an object.
+In addition, it makes it possible to remove, duplicate and edit existing versions.
+As the screenshot indicates, the interface shows the different version numbers, the available translations for each version, the name of the creators and the date/time when the versions were initially created and last modified.
+Please note that the version numbers and the translations are represented as links.
+These links will instruct the system to display the different versions/ translations using the preview interface (page 42).

-In the example above, there are 4 versions in the "Versions" window (1).
-Versions 1 and 2 are archived, this means that they were published some time ago, but have been replaced by newer versions.
-In other words, they are no longer in use.
-The published (sometimes also referred to as "current") version is 3.
-This is the one that the system displays when the object is viewed.
-The last version is usually the one that is currently being edited.
+In the example above, there are 6 versions.
+Versions 1 through 4 are archived, this means that they were published some time ago, but have been replaced by newer versions.
+This simply means that they are no longer in use.
+The published (sometimes also referred to as "current") version is 5.
+This is the one that the system will show when the object is viewed.
+The last version is the one that is currently being edited.
 It is a draft because it has not been published yet.
-This draft only contains the translation that is being edited by the user.
-When version 4 gets published, the system will copy all other translations from version 3 to this one and version 3 will become archived.
+When version 6 gets published, version 5 will become archived.